About clinical geneticists

 You might see a clinical geneticist if you think you have a genetic condition or if you have a family history of a genetic condition.

 Some people see a clinical geneticist before they try to get pregnant to find out the risk of passing on a genetic condition to their baby.
-Others might see a clinical geneticist because they’re worried about their own or their child’s health and want a check up, or they might have recently found out they have a genetic condition and want to know more.
+Others might see a clinical geneticist because they’re worried their child might have a genetic condition, or they might have recently found out they have a genetic condition and want to know more.

 There are many different types of genetic conditions, which can affect different aspects of health and development in children and adults.
 Genetic conditions can start as a new genetic change in one person or can run through several generations of a family.